niyaziulku/Data_Science_Project/Airline Company Satisfaction Decision Tree/read_me.md

 ## About the Dataset
 The data for this activity is for a sample size of 129,880 customers.
 It includes data points such as class, flight distance, and in-flight entertainment (number of entertainment usage), among others.
 ## Goal
 The airline is interested in predicting whether a future customer would be satisfied with their services given previous customer feedback about their flight experience.
-The airline are interested in knowing which features are most important to customer satisfaction.
+In other words, they focus on knowing which features are most important to customer satisfaction.
 ## Methodology
 - Exploring the data and completing the cleaning process
 - Building a decision tree model